meker12/commerce-channels.en/help/amazon-sales-channel/creating-editing-overrides.md

     ![Select an Amazon listing override](assets/amazon-select-edit-overrides.png)

-1. Verify the Listing Details to ensure you are viewing the correct listing.
+1. To ensure you are overriding the correct listing, verify the _[!UICONTROL Listing Details]_.

 1. To edit your _Override_ settings, define the sections for the type you want to change (Price, Handling Time, Condition, Seller Notes).

-    To keep an override type the same, To keep an override the same, select `No Change To <override type>`. `No Change To` is the default setting.
-This is the default setting.
-This leaves the previously defined override value unchanged.
+    To keep an override type the same, select `No Change To <override type>` (the default).
+This setting leaves the previously defined override value unchanged.

    - **Price** - Click **Change Listing Price** and enter your defined price value for **Price Override**.
    - **Handling Time** - Click **Change Handling Time** and enter the defined time value (in days) for **Handling Time Override**.